burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 graph.abort();
 ```

-*Note:* When using the in-memory graph mutations to the graph are performed directly.
+{% include note.html content="When using the in-memory graph, mutations to the graph are performed directly." %}

 ## Loading Data